victorgesicht/bcryptHashing/README.md

 Has it's method to perform functions i.e genSalt, bycrypt.hash

-Asynch and await are import part of the code to prevent blocking of the main threads.
+Asynch and await are important parts of the code to prevent blocking of the main threads.

 BCRYPT KEY:::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::